igrek51/watchmaker/README.md

 - as a tool for diagnosing and repairing other broken machines (that's why it's named `Watchmaker`).

 Watchmaker can be booted in 3 different modes:
 * **Live mode** - The base Linux system is loaded on the fly to RAM (not the entire, but only required components when necessary).
-Any change in the system is not persistent, but only separate `usb-data` partition is fully persistent (can be modified).
+Any change in the system is not persistent, but only separate `watchmodules` partition is fully persistent (can be modified).
 * **Persistent mode** - like Live mode, but any modified system file is copied on write and stored on separate `persitence` partition.
 Although, this might be slow due to many writing operations on USB disk.
 On boot both RW and RO images are joined in the union FS.
 * **Full RAM mode** - All the required system files are loaded to RAM, so it's even allowed to eject the USB from machine, leaving fully efficient running system.